 Interestingly, scenes for “The Greatest Game Ever Played,” based on the story of Francis Ouimet and the US Open in 1913, were filmed at the club over a 30-day period in 2004 and all the income accrued from the rights to use the premises was invested in renovating the clubhouse in its original style but with modern building materials.

-Venue for the Canadian Open back in 1929, the course has also hosted ten Canadian national amateur championships down the years – only three other clubs in the country have staged more – and the course is back in the national golfing spotlight again when the Canadian Men’s Senior Championship is held here in 2017.
+Venue for the Canadian Open back in 1929, the course has also hosted ten Canadian national amateur championships down the years – only three other clubs in the country have staged more – and the course was back in the national golfing spotlight again when the Canadian Men’s Senior Championship was held here in 2017.

 What a great throwback.
 I was surprised they let us on.
 Beautifully restored clubhouse.
 As it is a very mature course it has a plethora of large oak trees.
 Thus, you better be driving accurately or you will be blocked out or worse.
 "The Greatest Game Ever Played" was filmed here.
 Fantastic finishing hole